The Truth About Hand Grinders Most Baristas Won't Tell You

 - Read real customer reviews and check the return policy before you commit

-- Also covers: best hand burr grinder
+- Also covers: how to grind espresso by hand

-- Also covers: portable espresso grinder
+- Also covers: what makes a good manual espresso grinder

 - Compare value across models — the priciest option is not always the best fit

-Are hand coffee grinders espresso worth the money?
+Are hand grinders worth it for espresso?